Druggist/minor-uni-projects/README.md

 #Python exercises
-Collection of checkIO exercises in Python.
+Collection of checkIO exercises and Lumberjack challenge in Python.